Sungei Buloh Wetland Reserve: Wildlife

-Among the many birds that can be spotted feeding on the diverse fauna variety of worms and molluscs, are Eurasian whimbrel, common greenshank, common redshank, Mongolian plover, curlew sandpiper, marsh sandpiper and Pacific golden plover, yellow bittern and cinnamon bittern.
+Among the many birds that can be spotted feeding on the diverse fauna variety of worms and molluscs, are Eurasian whimbrel, common greenshank, common redshank, Mongolian plover, curlew sandpiper, marsh sandpiper and Pacific golden plover, yellow bittern, and cinnamon bittern.
 Lucky visitors to the reserve may be able to spot the resident family of smooth otters, as well as the rare lesser whistling-duck, and the rare milky stork.
-The reserve forms part of the Kranji-Mandai Important Bird Area (IBA), identified as such by BirdLife International because it supports Chinese egrets, greater spotted eagles and greater crested terns.
+The reserve forms part of the Kranji–Mandai Important Bird Area (IBA), identified as such by BirdLife International because it supports Chinese egrets, greater spotted eagles and greater crested terns.
 Atlas moth, the largest species of moth in Southeast Asia can be found in the back mangrove.

-Observation hides are available where visitors can observe the flora and fauna in the surroundings in tranquility and at a distance from the animals and birds.
+Multiple observation hides are available where visitors can observe the flora and fauna in the surroundings in tranquility and at a distance from the animals and birds.
 Saltwater crocodiles (Crocodylus porosus) are occasionally seen in the reserve, although it is not known whether or not these are individuals that had wandered over from Malaysia/Indonesia or a remnant localised population.
 (This species was once common in Singapore but was said to be extinct.)

+Snakes

+The park is home to many species of snakes including Dog-faced water snakes, Reticulated Python, Equatorial Spitting Cobra, Oriental whip snakes, and King cobras.